IlkhamGaysin/code-samples/README.md

 # My code samples

-This samples provide the capabilities for applying by an employee his application to a company and further getting a feedback from the company.
+This samples provide the capabilities for applying an employee of his application to a company and further getting a feedback from the company.

 ## Dependencies